mikabytes/clubhouse-gears/README.md

 | quarter | 1 to 4 | A new quarter |
 | year | 1 to 12 | A new year |

-Note that all these criterias are always present in `metadata` variable.
+These criterias are always present in `metadata` variable.
 However `action.changes` will only include the ones that are relevant for the current action.

 # Extensions